majkizbajki/chatty/README.md

 ## How to open the project?

 First of all you need to clone the repository.
-Then open the main folder, switch to main or dev branch and type:
+Then open the main folder, switch to main or dev branch.
+Add .env file to the main folder (check .env.example file).

+In the console type:

 ### `yarn start`